 The key to successful implementation of a local or regional trail or greenway project is a thoughtful Implementation Strategy.
 This report is just the beginning of a multi-phase process that will take five or more years to complete.
-The Implementation Strategy for the CCLT should focus particularly on Environmental Permitting issues, Project Phasing, Project Funding Options, and Promotion and Publicity.
+The CCLT Implementation Strategy should focus particularly on Environmental Permitting issues, Project Phasing, Funding Options, Promotion and Publicity, and preparing a final design RFQ for a high-priority segment of the Preferred Alignment.